pcp13/orga/schedule.rst

   * Interacting with remote repositories
   * Examples of github usage
   * Materials: `PDF Slides <https://github.com/pcp13/orga/blob/master/materials/haenel-git-talk-4d92601.pdf?raw=true>`_
+  * Exercises are at the end of the slides

 Day 2 - Afternoon
 .................